Starmer accuses Sunak of calling early election to avoid Rwanda test

 The spokesman denied timings had been affected by a recent court ruling in Belfast that provisions of the UK’s Illegal Migration Act should be disapplied in Northern Ireland.

+But the Home Office has already released some migrants who were detained for Rwanda flights on bail, the PA news agency understands.

+The Prime Minister’s comments raise the possibility that courts may now look more favourably on immigration bail applications, in light of rules which state migrants can only be detained if there is a realistic prospect of their removal from the UK within a reasonable time scale.
+This means they could be released on bail if no action is being taken to deport them.

-Meanwhile, net migration – the difference between the number of people legally arriving in the UK and leaving – dropped by 10% last year after hitting a record-breaking 764,000 in 2022, official estimates show.
+Meanwhile, net migration – the difference between the number of people legally arriving in the UK and leaving – was described as remaining “unusually high” at 685,000 in 2023.
+This is despite official estimates suggesting levels fell by 10% after hitting a record 764,000 in 2022 – 19,000 higher than previously thought.

-Those figures are likely to further fuel the immigration debate – a key campaign battleground.
+The figures, still more than three times higher than the time of the last election when the Conservatives promised to cut overall numbers in their 2019 manifesto, have fuelled the immigration debate – a key campaign battleground.

 Number 10 said they did not take into account the recent tightening of visa rules imposed by the Home Office, which the Government hopes will cut arrivals by 300,000 a year, while Labour said they represented “total Tory chaos and failure” on immigration.